 The University has a lawful duty to protect the privacy of all students.
-This means the University is not able to disclose personal data (even to parents or guardians), other than in the most exceptional of circumstances because of the provisions of the Data Protection Act 1998.
+This means the University is not able to disclose personal data (even to parents or guardians), other than in the most exceptional of circumstances because of the provisions of the Data Protection Act 2018.

 “personal information will not be given out without the student’s permission.
 This restriction includes passing information to parents, legal guardians and next of kin.”

 The University may contact a student’s listed emergency contact in very serious circumstances where the student is in grave danger and unable to give permission.
 The decision to contact an emergency contact will be taken by two senior members of staff and will be based on the agreement that communication with an emergency contact is necessary in order to protect the vital interests of the student.